Fire in the Sky (album)

-Fire In the Sky is an album by the rock group Half Japanese, released in 1993.
+Fire in the Sky is a studio album by the rock group Half Japanese, released in 1993.
 "Tears Stupid Tears" is a cover of the Daniel Johnston song.

 Critical reception

 Dean McFarlane of AllMusic called Fire in the Sky "the album that pushed the group from the obscure fringe of the U.S. post-punk underground into a full-blown indie rock legend."
 Trouser Press wrote that "Jad [Fair] works up a head of punk-rock steam that allows him to zoom manically through hi-energy blasts like 'U.F.O.
 Expert' and 'Tears Stupid Tears.'”